kncwiller/slate/source/index.html.md

 Parameter | Rquired | Description
 --------- | ------- | -----------
-application | Yes | Your API Key given by Empata password | Yes | Your Empata's account password username | Yes | Your Empata's account email
+application | Yes | Your API Key given by e-Mpata password | Yes | Your e-Mmpata's account password username | Yes | Your e-Mpata's account email

-Empata expect a JWT token in all request's header made to his server, as below:
+e-Mpata API expect a JWT token in all request's header made to his server, as below:

 `Authorization: Bearer jwttoken`